-Follow-up: every two years annually if pseudo-aneurysm or resistant hypertension

-Associated lesions: bicuspid aortic valve (up to 85%), Shone's complex (whole spectrum, including arch hypoplasia), VSD, complex congenital heart defects, berry (intracranial) aneurysms of the circle of Willis (up to 10%), anomalous origin of right subclavian artery (5%).
+Follow-up: every two years annually if pseudo-aneurysm or resistant hypertension Associated lesions: bicuspid aortic valve (up to 85%), Shone's complex (whole spectrum, including arch hypoplasia), VSD, complex congenital heart defects, berry (intracranial) aneurysms of the circle of Willis (up to 10%), anomalous origin of right subclavian artery (5%).
 May be seen in up to 35% Turner's Syndrome.
 Rarely in Williams syndrome.

-Inheritance: paternal inheritance risk 3%, maternal inheritance risk of any left sided congenital heart disease up to 10%.
+Inheritance: paternal inheritance risk 3%, maternal inheritance risk 5-10%.